csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 configuring boxes all over the place; being confident in knowing your text editor is already on that machine means you can work in confidence and comfort.

-Another huge benefit of Vim’s ubiquitous nature is, simply put, money.
-That’s not to suggest that it’s not worth spending money on a text editor—I firmly believe that you should invest in things that will make you more productive, ergo, more money—but I really do not miss the pain involved in getting a new machine, and having to go through any (or all) of the following:
+Another huge benefit of Vim’s ubiquitous nature is, to put it bluntly, money.
+That’s not to suggest that it’s not worth spending money on a text editor—I firmly believe that you should invest in things that will make you more productive—but I really do not miss the pain involved in getting a new machine, and having to go through any (or all) of the following:

 * Getting line managers to approve a payment for a text editor (it’s not about the amounts involved, more the hassle and paperwork).